rigetti/pyquil/docs/source/qvm.rst

     qvm = get_qc('9q-generic-qvm')

-One executes quantum programs on the QVM using two paradigms: the ``.run(...)`` method, and the ``.wavefunction(...)`` method.
-The former closely mirrors how one will execute programs on a real QPU (see `our QPU docs <rigetti.com/qpu>`_, while the latter takes advantage of the virtual machine, and allows direct access to the wavefunction.
+One executes quantum programs on the QVM using a ``.run(...)`` method, intended to closely mirror how one will execute programs on a real QPU (check out `our website to see current and legacy QPUs <rigetti.com/qpu>`_.
 These two methods are described in the following two sections.
 (For information on constructing quantum programs, please refer back to :ref:`basics`.)

 The ``.run(...)`` method
 ~~~~~~~~~~~~~~~~~~~~~~~~